-the artist and their art
+an artist and their art

 The boundary between artist and artwork begins to blur in this series.
 The artist’s own image—sometimes literal, other times concealed within symbolic forms—emerges from within the work, becoming part of the visual language.
 These compositions do more than depict; they reflect.
 They ask us to linger, to look beyond the surface, and to engage with the inner terrain of the artist’s identity.

 Here, selfhood is not fixed but fluid—shaped and reshaped through gesture, material, and vision.
 What results is a layered dialogue between the maker and the made, between presence and suggestion.
-These works invite quiet reflection on how we see ourselves, how we wish to be seen, and how art becomes a vessel for that ongoing transformation.

 Marcel Duchamp (1887–1968) French conceptual artist, painter, sculptor, and writer numbered print, 28" x 36"